Eight-legged essay: Positive

 One virtue of the eight-legged essays is that its composition is well defined and easy to follow.
 For the purpose of administering a large group of exam-takers, this structure allowed convenient regulation as the exam-takers were not likely to deviate from the requirements.
 Thus, this format contributed to ensuring standard and fairness in the civil service examination system.
 The examiners could reduce the amount of time spent in grading exams by being accustomed to this format, and uncertainties in the grading schemes were reduced.
 A scholar named Tian Qilin defended the eight-legged essay by arguing that it embodies the complex Chinese cultural and literary tradition.

 Negative

 As early as the 17th century, the form's adoption was blamed for the decline of classical poetry and prose during the Ming dynasty.
 The critic Wu Qiao wrote that "people exhausted themselves on the eight-legged essay, and poetry was only composed with their spare energy."
 Writing at the same time, the political theorist and philosopher Huang Zongxi echoed these sentiments.
 Also, the essay did not allow for any personal opinion and was completely impartial.
 As a result, according to some modern Chinese critics, it led to the gradual narrowing of people's innovative thinking and consequently their minds, thus achieving a constraining effect on Chinese people and the nation.
-According to some, the eight-legged essay has been associated with the "petrification in Chinese literature" and "China's cultural stagnation and economic backwardness."